-The Goring Dining Room experience: 5-star dining in the heart of London
+A royal 5-star dining experience in the heart of London

-However, if you’re looking for a place with royal connections, classic British elegance, and exquisite food and wine, there’s one place that stands out from the rest.
-The Goring Dining Room experience is luxury dining like no other, and the hotel’s not too bad either.
+However, if you’re looking for a place with royal connections, British tradition, and exquisite food and wine, look no further.
+The Goring Dining Room is a luxury dining experience like no other, with a 5-star hotel to match.

-The Goring – a brief history
+The Goring Dining Room: a brief history

 This family-run hotel first opened on 2 March 1910.
 It’s thought to be one of the first hotels to offer central heating along with en suite facilities in each room.

 The Goring royal connection

 During the coronations of King George VI and Queen Elizabeth II, the hotel hosted many guests who were in attendance.
 The Goring received a Royal Warrant in 2013 for its services to the hospitality industry and to the Royal Family.

 So strong is the royal connection that it continues to this day.
 The Duchess of Cambridge famously spent her last night here as a single woman in the aptly named Royal Suite.